clash-lang/clash-lang.org/content/blog/0005-synthesis-domain.md

   -> (Signal domA Int, Signal domB Int) delay2 a b = (register 0 a, register 0 b)
 {{< / highlight >}}

+Currently, this feature is still considered experimental and therefor disabled in the 1.0 release.
+It is available on the development version of the compiler.

 That's all, thanks for reading!